Frequently Asked Questions

 Many of my early books are published by Loveswept, which is a now defunct imprint of Penguin Random House.
 The imprint’s focus was ebooks, and they do not share my interest in offering paperback versions to readers.

 Because covers vary by country, because many of my covers are extremely dated, and because the latest cover trends are not always what I feel represents my style or my brand.
-If you really want to see the American covers, here.

 Honestly, I'm just not that into social media.
 I love Pinterest, but Facebook and Twitter have never been for me.
 I enjoyed Instagram for awhile back in the day when it was about posting a pretty grid, but now that pretty much everything feels like Reels and ads, I don't enjoy the app.
 When I show up, it's because my publishers "encourage" me to.
 When I'm not there, I'm just off living my best (offline) life :)